-The following table sets forth, as of January 1, 2017, the end of the Company's last fiscal year, (a) the number of securities that could be issued upon exercise of outstanding options under the Company's equity compensation plans, (b) the weighted-average exercise price of outstanding options under such plans, and (c) the number of securities remaining available for future issuance under such plans, excluding securities that could be issued upon exercise of outstanding options.
+The following table sets forth, as of December 31, 2017, the end of the Company's last fiscal year, (a) the number of securities that could be issued upon exercise of outstanding options under the Company's equity compensation plans, (b) the weighted-average exercise price of outstanding options under such plans and (c) the number of securities remaining available for future issuance under such plans, excluding securities that could be issued upon exercise of outstanding options.

-Weighted- Average Number of Securities Exercise Remaining Available Number of Securities Price of for Future Issuance Under to be Issued Upon Outstanding Equity Compensation Exercise of Outstanding Options, Plans (Excluding Securities Options, Warrants Warrants Reflected in First Plan Category and Rights and Rights Column)(1) Equity compensation plans approved by shareholders 2,512,546(2) \$ 43.537 3,129,468 Equity compensation plans not approved by shareholders Total 2,512,546 \$ 43.537 3,129,468
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column)(1) Equity compensation plans approved by shareholders 2,247,157(2) \$ 55.94 3,008,093 Equity compensation plans not approved by shareholders Total 2,247,157 \$ 55.94 3,008,093

-(1) Includes 193,868 shares that may be issued under the Domino's Pizza, Inc. Employee Stock Payroll Deduction Plan.
+Includes 172,041 shares that may be issued under the Domino's Pizza, Inc. Employee Stock Payroll Deduction Plan.
+Consists of 2,238,114 options and 9,043 restricted stock units currently awarded under the EIP.